isabella232/experience-manager-guides-learn.en/help/tutorials/web-editor/native-pdf-web-editor.md

 <img src="assets/error-log.png" alt ="error log" width =250>

 To view the error log, click **Dismiss**, hover over the selected preset tab, and click ![options](assets/options.svg) **Options** > **View Log**.

+### Download temporary files after generating the Native PDF output

+If you select the **Download temporary files** option in the Advanced settings, you can also download the interim HTML files created while generating the Native PDF output.
+Once you’ve generated the output, you can download the temporary files using the **Download temporary files** icon on the top bar.
+This feature helps you view your interim HTML styles and layouts and helps you correct or change your CSS styles according to your requirements.

+>NOTE
+>
+> The **Download temporary files** icon appears only if you have generated the last PDF output using the preset wherein you have selected the option in the **Advanced** tab.